 Chinese President Xi Jinping has attached great importance to the ecological protection of oceans.
 The ocean is considered of great significance by Chinese political leaders to the survival and development of human society.
-It gave birth to life, connects the world, facilitates development and, as such, we need to care for the ocean as we treasure our lives.3 President Xi Jinping has, on various occasions, called for strengthening cooperation in protecting the oceans, and his proposal of building a maritime community with a shared future has gained worldwide resonance.4 Oceans are of great significance to the survival and development, Xi said on 23 April 2019, during the meeting with the heads of foreign delegations invited to multinational naval events marking the 70th founding anniversary of the Chinese People's Liberation Army Navy.5 As reported by Xinhua, Xi said that the blue planet humans inhabit is not divided into islands by the oceans, but is connected by the oceans to form a community with a shared future, where people of all countries
+It gave birth to life, connects the world, facilitates development and, as such, we need to care for the ocean as we treasure our lives.3 President Xi Jinping has, on various occasions, called for strengthening cooperation in protecting the oceans, and his proposal of building a maritime community with a shared future has gained worldwide resonance.4 Oceans are of great significance to the survival and development of humanity as they breed life, connect the world and promote development, Xi said on 23 April 2019, during the meeting with the heads of foreign delegations invited to multinational naval events marking the 70th founding anniversary of the Chinese People's Liberation Army Navy.5 As reported by Xinhua, Xi said that the blue planet humans inhabit is not divided into islands by the oceans, but is connected by the oceans to form a community with a shared future, where people of all countries